LuciusChen/dotfiles/.hammerspoon/README.md

 ### Keyboard Switch

-This is just for Mother tongue is not English, application's Bundle identifier(Bundle ID or App ID, in info.plist) is configed will switch to ABC.
+This is just for mother tongue is not English, application's Bundle identifier(Bundle ID or App ID, in info.plist) is configed will switch to ABC.